froden/digipostarkiv/README.md

 ### Current status

-1. Downloads all files marked as 'uploaded' from Digipost to local dir **overwrites any existing files with same name**
+1. Downloads all files marked as 'uploaded' from Digipost to local dir **overwriting any existing files with same name**
 2. Uploads all new files from syncdir to Digipost

 ### TODO